yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 - S3 Logging (Log Delivery Group)

-You can grant bucket/object access to other account (using canonical id) via ACL **Main limitation** for ACL - all objects created by the account B in the bucket owned by account A, owned by the account B and the account A doesn't have permission to these objects
+You can grant bucket/object access to other account (using canonical id) via ACL **Main limitation** for ACL - all objects created by the account B in the bucket owned by account A, are owned by the account B and the account A doesn't have permission to these objects

 The same situation with access via **Bucket Policy** (the objects are owned by the creator of the object and not by the bucket owner account).